toddtreece/arcore/README.md

 Currently the only addition is support for MIDI-USB for the Arduino Leonardo and similar boards, but this should serve as a good base for other modifications to the cores libraries.
 Let me know if you do anything interesting with this!

-## Installation and Usage

-Version 1.5.4 (or greater) of the Arduino IDE is required to build projects with this library.

-1. Clone this repository.
-2. On Linux, run `./install.sh`.
-The script creates a symlink in ~/Arduino/hardware to the hardware folder in repository.
-On Windows or Mac you have to do this manually (you may copy the hardware folder there instead of creating a symlink).
-3. Launch the Arduino IDE (only tested on 1.5.7, will not work pre-1.5.x).
-4. Under Tools -> Board, select Arduino Leonardo (arcore).
-5. Upload your sketch as usual.

-### Update 2014-12-18

-The folder structure has changed.
-If you previously used this project, you will have to run `./install.sh` again.

 ## MIDI-USB support

 This fork currently contains a basic version of USB-MIDI support.
 It it still under development, and the API should be considered unstable.